 This proposal would apply to GRATs created on or after the date of enactment.
 If this proposal gained traction and was given a reasonable chance of being enacted, that might encourage the creation and funding of GRATs before enactment, which would avoid the first four limitations, particularly the huge fourth limitation of a minimum 25 percent remainder value.
-But merely creating a GRAT before enactment would not necessarily avoid the fifth limitation, because the proposals discussed in paragraph (1)(j) above and paragraph (3) below would apparently also require a GRAT to recognize gain if the annuity payments were made with appreciated assets.
+But merely creating a GRAT before enactment would not necessarily avoid the fifth limitation, because the proposals discussed in paragraph (1)(j) above and paragraph (b) below would apparently also require a GRAT to recognize gain if the annuity payments were made with appreciated assets.
 (The gain recognition risk might be minimized, if feasible, by using a longer term GRAT in which the annuity amounts were low enough that they could be satisfied out of income, not with in-kind distributions.)

-- (3) Recognition of Gain on Sales Transactions with Grantor Trusts.
-For trusts not fully revocable by the deemed owner, "the transfer of an asset for consideration between a grantor trust and its deemed owner" would result in the recognition of gain.
-The proposal uses the term "deemed owner" (which implies that it includes a person other than the grantor under section 678) and also the term "grantor trust" (which sometimes implies that a trust treated as owned by a person other than the grantor is not included).
-The proposal would apply both to sales and to transfers in satisfaction of an obligation (such as an annuity or unitrust payment) with appreciated property.
-It would apply to transactions on or after the date of enactment.
-And it would significantly overlap with the deemed realization proposals for trusts discussed in paragraph (1)(j) above. - (4) Payment of Income Tax by Deemed Owner as Gift.
-The payment by the "deemed owner" of income tax on the income of a "grantor trust" would be a gift by the deemed owner "unless the deemed owner is reimbursed by the trust during that same year" in which the tax is paid.
+(b) Recognition of Gain on Sales Transactions with Grantor Trusts.
+For "trusts that are not fully revocable by the deemed owner," "the transfer of an asset for consideration between a grantor trust and its deemed owner" would result in the recognition of gain (thus overruling Rev. Rul.
+85-13, 1985-1 C.B.
+184).
+The proposal uses without elaboration the term "deemed owner" (which implies that it includes a person other than the grantor under section 678) and also the term "grantor trust" (which sometimes implies that a trust treated as owned by a person other than the grantor is not included).
+The proposal would apply to transactions on or after the date of enactment.
+It would require the recognition of gain both on sales and on transfers in satisfaction of an obligation (such as an annuity or unitrust payment) with appreciated property.
+But recognition of losses would not be allowed; in a refinement of the Fiscal Year 2023 Greenbook proposal, the current Greenbook proposes an addition to section 267(b) that would disallow recognition of losses in such transactions.
+The proposal would significantly overlap with the deemed realization proposals for trusts discussed in paragraph (1)(j) above.

+(c) Payment of Income Tax by Deemed Owner as Gift.
+The payment by the "deemed owner" of income tax on the income of a "grantor trust" (other than a trust that is fully revocable by the deemed owner, as the Fiscal Year 2024 Greenbook clarifies) would be a gift by the deemed owner "unless the deemed owner is reimbursed by the trust during that same year" in which the tax is paid.
 Again, the proposal uses the clashing terms "deemed owner" and "grantor trust."